Ruggles station: First phase

+Second phase

-A $93 million second phase of the project is planned.
-The Columbus Avenue will be made accessible, with a covered ramp to the concourse and an improved pathway to the lower busway.
+A second phase of the project is under construction.
+The Columbus Avenue entrance will be made accessible, with a covered ramp to the concourse and an improved pathway to the lower busway.
 A new footbridge will be constructed between the lower busway and the commuter rail island platform; the northeast portion of that platform will be restored (as had been planned in the first phase).
 A new ramp will connect the Orange Line platform to the northeast side of the concourse, with a new set of faregates added there, and the exit-only stairs from the platform will be rebuilt.
 Design reached 100% in August 2022; due to inflation and other factors, projected construction costs were $25 million higher than planned.
-The agency is seeking additional funding, and may split the work into two contracts, with code compliance and accessibility prioritized.

-Bus connections

-Ruggles also serves as a major transfer point and terminal for MBTA bus services.
-Most routes enter a deboarding platform from Ruggles Street and proceed to a below-grade boarding area which exits back onto Ruggles; some routes enter and/or exit on a side connection to Columbus Avenue and Tremont Street.
+Revised designs were completed in 2023.
+An additional Orange Line elevator will be designed but not constructed during this phase.